Sepultura

-Sepultura (/pt/, "grave") is a Brazilian heavy metal band formed in Belo Horizonte in 1984 by brothers Max and Igor Cavalera.
-They were a major force in the groove metal, thrash metal, and death metal genres during the late 1980s and early 1990s, and their style has changed over the years, with the band merging its sound with influences and textures of alternative metal, world music, nu metal, progressive rock, hardcore punk, and industrial metal.
+Sepultura (/pt/, "grave") is a Brazilian heavy metal band from Belo Horizonte, formed in 1984 by brothers Max and Igor Cavalera.
+They were a major force in the groove metal, thrash metal and death metal genres during the late 1980s and early 1990s, and were also an integral part of the sound of deathrash.
+Their style has changed over the years, with the band merging its sound with influences and textures of alternative metal, world music, nu metal, progressive rock, hardcore punk, and industrial metal.
 Sepultura is also considered part of the second wave of thrash metal from the late 1980s to early-to-mid-1990s.

 Sepultura has released fifteen studio albums to date.
 The band released their debut album Morbid Visions in 1986, followed a year later by Schizophrenia.
-The latter caught the attention of Roadrunner Records, which signed Sepultura in 1988.
+The latter album caught the attention of Roadrunner Records, who signed Sepultura in 1988.
 Their third album, and Roadrunner debut, Beneath the Remains (1989) was the band's international breakthrough.
 The next three albums – Arise (1991), Chaos A.D.
-(1993) and Roots (1996) – cemented Sepultura's reputation as one of the most successful heavy metal bands of the 1990s.
-The band has sold over three million units in the United States and almost 20 million worldwide, gaining multiple gold and platinum records around the globe, including France, Australia, Indonesia, the United States, Cyprus, and their native Brazil.
+(1993), and Roots (1996) – cemented Sepultura's reputation as one of the most successful heavy metal bands of the 1990s.
+The band has sold over three million units in the United States and almost 20 million worldwide, gaining multiple gold and platinum records around the globe, including France, Australia, Indonesia, the United States, the United Kingdom, Cyprus, and their native Brazil.

 Sepultura has undergone several membership changes throughout its -year career.
-Max and Igor Cavalera departed in 1997 and 2006, respectively.
-Their "classic" lineup, lasting nearly a decade, consisted of Max, Igor, bassist Paulo Jr. and guitarist Andreas Kisser.
-Since Igor's departure in 2006, there are no original members left in the band.
-Although Paulo Jr. had joined Sepultura shortly after its formation in late 1984 and is the longest serving member, he did not perform on any studio album until Chaos A.D.
-(Note: Despite being credited as bassist on the band's first four albums, the members of Sepultura have stated in interviews that Paulo Jr. had not performed on any albums prior to Chaos A.D.)
-Kisser, who replaced onetime guitarist Jairo Guedz, has appeared on every Sepultura album since Schizophrenia.
+Max and Igor Cavalera departed in 1996 and 2006, respectively.
+Their "classic" lineup, which lasted nearly a decade, consisted of Max, Igor, bassist Paulo Jr., and guitarist Andreas Kisser.
+Since Igor's departure in 2006, there have been no original members left in the band.
+Although Paulo Jr. had joined Sepultura shortly after its formation in late 1984 and is the longest serving member, he did not perform on any of their studio albums until Chaos A.D.
+(Note: Despite being credited as bassist on the band's first four albums, the members of Sepultura have stated in interviews that Paulo Jr. had not performed on any of their albums prior to Chaos A.D.)
+Kisser, who replaced previous guitarist Jairo Guedz, has appeared on every Sepultura album since Schizophrenia.
 He also performed as a bassist until Chaos A.D.
 Their current lineup consists of Paulo Jr., Kisser, frontman Derrick Green (who replaced Max in 1997), and drummer Greyson Nekrutman.
-In March 2024, after more than four decades of activity, the band began a year-and-a-half-long farewell tour, after which they will disband.
+In March 2024, after more than four decades of activity, the band began a two-year-long farewell tour, after which they will disband; an EP, The Cloud of Unknowing (2026), was released to coincide with the final year of this tour.